Vincent Lukáč

-Vincent Lukáč (born 14 February 1954 in Košice, Czechoslovakia) is a former professional Slovak ice hockey player.
+Vincent Lukáč (born 14 February 1954 in Košice) is a former professional Slovak ice hockey player, coach and politician.

-He was a player of HC Košice (the most successful player in history of the team - 14 seasons, 518 games, 393 goals), HC Dukla Jihlava, SC Rosenheim, WEV Wien, Kirkcaldy, Streatham Redskins in London and Fife Flyers of Scotland.
-He was drafted by the Quebec Nordiques in 1985 (in the age of 31), but he never played the NHL.
+He was a player of HC Košice (the most successful player in history of the team - 14 seasons, 518 games, 393 goals), HC Dukla Jihlava, SC Rosenheim, WEV Wien, Fife Flyers of Scotland (alongside compatriots Milan Figala and Jindřich Kokrment) and Streatham Redskins in London.
+He had been drafted by the Quebec Nordiques in 1982 at the age of 28, but never played the NHL.

-He was a coach of HC Košice, the Slovak national ice hockey team and MsHK Žilina, Slovakia.
+He was a coach of HC Košice, the Slovak national ice hockey team (assistant) and MsHK Žilina, Slovakia.

-Vincent Lukáč is living in Košice, Slovakia.
-He is a father-in-law of Jiří Bicek.
+Lukáč resides in Košice.
+He is the father-in-law of Stanley Cup-winning hockey player Jiří Bicek.
 In 2004, he was inducted into the Slovak Hockey Hall of Fame.
 Outside of ice hockey, he contested Let's Dance.

+Political career

+In 2010 Slovak parliamentary election, he was elected to the National Council on the list of the Slovak National Party.
+He also served as a municipal deputy in the Old Town borough of Košice.
+As an MP, he caused controversy by claiming he had good relationship with mafia members.
+After widespread criticism, Lukáč clarified it was meant to be a joke.